Updated on December 13, 2022 | Read time ~ 3 mins

 If you’re not yet fluent in binary, you’ve landed on the right article.
 Don’t worry; it’s easier than you think.
 Binary is about as simple as it can get.
 It’s either on or off.
 1s and 0s.
 IP addresses and subnets are comprised of 32-bits each, divided into four 8-bit “octets.”

 With the 8-bits in each octet, we can create any number between 0 and 255 (256 values).
+Now, let's look at that same sequence, but with larger values.
 If we take a closer look at a single octet, we can see how each bit represents powers of 2, like so:

 This is where binary gets a little confusing for most people primarily because binary is a representation of numerical values for us—and it can be difficult for us humans to understand… but not the computer.
 The computer doesn’t think like this, and as far as the computer is concerned, there are only ever two numbers: 0 and 1.
 Binary is what we call “base-2.”
 If we read the above chart from right to left, we see that binary increases at a rate of 2 to the power of n-bits for every 0 we flip to 1.
 The first bit on the right, represented by the red 1 above has 2 valid states 0 or 1, or 2^1.